groboclown/precision-shell/recipes/README.md

 The base server allows for a configuration file to set runtime parameters on how to set up the server.
 Precision shell constructs this file from a template + environment variables, launches the program, and adds signal handlers for stopping execution.

+Presh adds 30,136 bytes by using the musl library.
 This could be shrunk down smaller by eliminating the debug commands.